EllenStafford/Project3_SpiceCo/README.md

 # Project3_SpiceCo
-Prototype website for a spice company
+Prototype website for a spice company in NC